A to Z Library Services & Information

 The Library maintains a partial collection of City of Midland documents which includes meeting minutes, annual reports, budgets, and proposals.
 EPA and a limited number of other government reports are also available.

-Popular eBooks and audiobooks that are compatible with the Kindle, Nook, iPad, and other eReader devices.
+Popular eBooks, audiobooks, and magazines that are compatible with the Kindle, Nook, iPad, and other eReader devices.
 This service is available to residents of the Library’s legal service area.
 Find instructions for using the service.

 General Library Information: 989-837-3430